delboy1978uk/flysystem/README.md

 # League\Flysystem for Legacy PHP

 Slowly upgrading a legacy site?
-This is a fork which I am refactoring to use PHP5.3.
+This is a fork which I refactored to use PHP5.3.
+Upgrade your site though!
+Instructions are the same but use array() and not []

 Flysystem is a filesystem abstraction which allows you to easily swap out a local filesystem for a remote one.